fomightez/yeastmine/README.md

 ---

+- make_simulated_yeast_gene_set.py

+> number --> random list with that number of genes

+`make_simulated_yeast_gene_set.py` makes a simulated yeast gene set of user-determined size and saves a file of the generated gene list.
+The gene identifiers in the produced list are the SGD systematic names.
+The gene list file has each systematic IDs on an individual line.

+**Usage**

+	usage: make_simulated_yeast_gene_set.py  [-h] Number

+	make_simulated_yeast_gene_set.py Makes a simulated yeast gene set of user- determined size and saves a file of the gene list using the SGD's systematic IDs, each on individual lines. **** Script by Wayne Decatur (fomightez @ github) ***

+	positional arguments:
+	  Number      Number of genes to have in the produced gene set.

+	optional arguments:
+	  -h, --help  show this help message and exit

+---

+- geneID_list_to_systematic_names.py

+> Standard Name --> Systematic Name
+The script takes a list of yeast gene identifiers and changes them to be systematic names if it recognizes the standard name.
+It just adds the name to the new list if it doesn't match a systematic name.
+A file of the new information is produced.
+Originally designed to adjust a gene list generated as output by Tophat to be useful for [T-profiler](http://www.t-profiler.org/index.html).
+As described [here](http://www.t-profiler.org/Saccharomyces/add_info/howtoupload.html), [T-profiler](http://www.t-profiler.org/index.html) wants the systematic ORF names at T-profiler.
+Note that T-profiler seemed to not accept data uploads May 2016, and [g:Profiler](http://biit.cs.ut.ee/gprofiler/), that is listed among T-profiler alternatives according to [GGSAASeqSP paper](http://www.nature.com/articles/srep06347), has functioning conversion ability built in for yeast gene lists.
+Even given the conversion function of [g:Profiler](http://biit.cs.ut.ee/gprofiler/) you may wish to run this script first to clean up the list to make less work for yourself in the long run, especially if the data set is larger. [g:Profiler](http://biit.cs.ut.ee/gprofiler/) that is listed among T-profiler alternatives in [the GGSAASeqSP paper](http://www.nature.com/articles/srep06347), reported a few ambiguities came up from the data converted using this script. [g:Profiler](http://biit.cs.ut.ee/gprofiler/) gives you the option to resolve them manually and all such ambiguities are easily resolved.
+You just need to pick best match; match is obvious in all cases.
+For example from one list of 80 genes converted, only the genes `YLR154C-H` and `YNR073C` still elicted `Warning: Some gene identifiers are ambiguous.
+Resolve these manually?`, but these seem to be due to the fact these genes have paralogs and come up in the description of two genes.
+However, if one uses an unconverted version of the data from DESeq2, you'll have double the amoung of ambiguities to resolve.
+To get only a list of gene IDs, like g:Profiler uses, you can easily discard the second column, i.e. log2 ratio, from the results of the script.
+One way to do that is with the `cut` command on the command line (Bash) like so, `cut -f1 INPUT_FILE > OUTPUT_FILE`.
+Alternatively, you can use Excel to delete the column and then save the data elsewhere.

+---

 - finding_genes_in_list_with_SGD_Systematic_Name.py

 > Takes a list of genes provided in the long SGD systematic name form and collects more user friendly version of name and information for each gene from YeastMine.
 It is suggested on the command line you redirect the output to a file yourself.
 Or adapt it to meet your needs.